ZK Dispute Game

 Severity: High

-Failure to propagate would allow a chain of games to finalize an output root that descends from an invalid state, enabling withdrawal of funds that do not exist on L2.
+Failure to propagate would allow a chain of games to finalize a super root that descends from an invalid state.
+Funds that do not exist on L2 could be withdrawn.

 iZKG-006: closeGame Reverts When Paused